 When I moved to the Northeast after a lifetime spent in the South, I was introduced to a new piece of outdoor clothing.
-I quickly discovered that gaiters were more than an accessory for winter outdoor recreation, at least not unless I wanted to end my day wearing wet socks and dragging sodden pants cuffs!
-Since then I have come to regard myself as true connoisseur of this particular piece of kit.
+I quickly discovered that gaiters were more than an accessory for winter outdoor recreation, at least not unless I wanted to end my snowshoeing wearing wet socks and dragging sodden pant cuffs!
+Since then, I have come to regard myself as a true connoisseur of this particular piece of gear.

-Time was that there weren’t so much choices in gaiters as there was a choice: cotton duck or felted wool.
+Years ago, there weren’t so many choices in gaiters as there was one single choice: cotton duck or felted wool.
 But things have changed, so much so that the options can be a little bewildering.
-What to do if you are looking to invest in your very first pair of gaiters, or to move up a class?
+What do you do if you are looking to invest in your very first pair of gaiters for snowshoeing or to move up a class?

-Gaiters come in three heights: ankle, mid-calf, and full length (which extend to knee).
+Gaiters come in three heights: ankle, mid-calf, and full length (which extend to the knee).

-- Mid-calf gaiters may suffice if you plan on sticking to broken trails.
-Keep in mind, though, that mid-calf gaiters can be prone to sagging unless some real care has been taken in their design and construction.
+2. Mid-calf gaiters may suffice if you plan on sticking to broken trails.
+Otherwise, snow will most likely find its way over the tops of mid-calf gaiters if you make first tracks for any amount of time.
+This will happen quickly indeed if your route involves wind-blown terrain marked by drifts or any amount of climbing.
+Also, mid-calf gaiters can be prone to sagging unless some real care has been taken in their design and construction.

-Higher priced models of gaiters incorporate a waterproof-breathable layer such as GORE-TEX or eVent.
-This layer is not meant to create an impenetrable top-to-bottom seal to lock out water during, say, a stream fording—the bottom edge of the gaiter does not close tightly enough.
+Higher-priced models of gaiters incorporate a waterproof-breathable layer such as GORE-TEX or eVent.
+This layer is not meant to create an impenetrable top-to-bottom seal.
+So it will not lock out water during, say, a stream fording, as the bottom edge of the gaiter does not close tightly enough.
 Rather, it is meant to keep moisture from soaking the wearer’s trouser bottoms.

 Front closure system